shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 \* Remember to submit the Google Form with your responses to Exercise 1 & 2 \*

 ## Exercise 3: Create Your Own Makefile
-The directory `lab03_makefile` (in the 211-starter-pack) contains a program that uses two different objects: class Foo (in foo.h and foo.cpp) and class Bar (in bar.h and bar.cpp).
+The directory `lab03_makefile` (in the CSCI211 starter-repo) contains a program that uses two different objects: class Foo (in foo.h and foo.cpp) and class Bar (in bar.h and bar.cpp).
 Create a makefile that compiles this program.<br>

 You may start by using the Makefile from Exercise 2.<br>